eda-ricercatore/eecs-stem-outreach/others/suggestions-for-research-proposal-writing-to-get-funding.md

-G'Day All,
+#	Suggestions for Writing Research Proposals to Get Funding

   I have been auditing a course/class on writing award-winning U.S. NSF (the U.S. National Science Foundation) proposals.

   If you want to be a tenure-track assistant professor (especially in U.S. research universities) after getting your Ph.D., the following can be helpful for you.

-  Firstly, he asks us to comply with the "Proposal & Award Policies & Procedures Guide" (PAPPG) from NSF.
+  Firstly, he (the course instructor) asks us to comply with the "Proposal & Award Policies & Procedures Guide" (PAPPG) from NSF.
 See https://www.nsf.gov/pubs/policydocs/pappg18_1/index.jsp and https://www.nsf.gov/publications/pub_summ.jsp?ods_key=pappg.
 Not abiding by NSF requirements can cause proposals to be rejected without review.

   Secondly, regarding tenure-track assistant professors in U.S. research universities, he stressed the importance of writing research proposals to NSF instead of other agencies for funding.
 His argument is that other agencies/organizations (and companies) prefer to fund professors/researchers who are more famous, such as full professors at elite research universities.
 Also, getting a NSF CAREER award is typically considered as a necessary, but not sufficient, condition for getting tenure at a sufficiently good U.S. research university.
 Tenure (and promotion) evaluation committees care about how much research funding you can bring to the university.